 - Customer Service: The RCH Service Center is available to accountholders Monday – Friday, 8 a.m. to 7 p.m.
 Eastern Time, with bi-lingual support including multiple, full-time native Spanish-speaking representatives.
 RCH also provides a fully-functional web portal for customer access, account maintenance and self-service.

 - Independence: RCH is independent, transparent and un-conflicted, with no hidden fees paid to third parties, and no lock-up provisions in our default investment funds.

-Taken together, these attributes clearly establish RCH Auto Portability as the most fiduciary-friendly automatic rollover service in the industry.
+Taken together, these attributes clearly establish the RCH automatic rollover service as the most fiduciary-friendly automatic rollover service in the industry.